-The school receives additional funding to provide such additional support as it judges will support children who have been in receipt of free school meals during the past six years.
+The school receives additional funding to provide additional support for students identified as pupil premium (mainly those students who have been in receipt of free school meals or who are financially disadvantaged).
 We commit large amounts of resources to reducing class sizes in English and Maths throughout the school, especially for the less able.
 We prioritise access to additional intervention/small group tutoring for these students and keep their progress under particularly careful review.
-We have also used this funding to enable these students to participate in residential trips, to provide help with school uniform and to provide after-school care.
+We have also used this funding to enable these students to participate in extra-curricular experiences, to provide help with school uniform and to provide before-school care.